-Staff at Oonoonba State School take into account students' individual circumstances, such as their behaviour history, disability, mental health and well-being (including traumatic events), religious and cultural considerations, home environment and care arrangements when teaching expectations, responding to inappropriate behaviour or applying a disciplinary consequence.
+Staff at Oonoonba State School take into account students' individual circumstances, such as their behaviour history, disability, mental health and well-being (including traumatic events), religious and

 In considering the individual circumstances of each student, we recognise that the way we teach, the support we provide and the way we respond to students will differ.
 This reflects the principle of equality, where every student is given the support they need to be successful.